- 1.No license is required to become a certified life coach in New Mexico — certification is voluntary but recommended for credibility

 Source: ZipRecruiter, 2025

-Life Coach Training Programs in New Mexico
+Life Coach Training in New Mexico: Online & In-Person

 While New Mexico does not currently have brick-and-mortar ICF-accredited coach training programs, several nationally recognized online programs serve residents across the state. iPEC, with over 20 years of ICF accreditation, provides comprehensive certification that meets all ICF credential requirements.